 What is DCH in Pediatrics?

-The Diploma in Child Health (DCH) is a postgraduate course aimed at medical graduates who wish to specialise in Pediatrics and child healthcare.
-This program provides advanced training in diagnosing, preventing, and treating diseases affecting infants, children, and adolescents.
+The Diploma in Child Health (DCH) is a postgraduate diploma course aimed at medical graduates who wish to specialise in Pediatrics and child healthcare.
+Offered at NMC-recognised colleges, this programme provides advanced training in diagnosing, preventing, and treating diseases affecting infants, children, and adolescents.

 It focuses on enhancing knowledge and skills specific to pediatric care, preparing doctors for specialised roles in child health management.
 The DCH in Pediatrics is ideal for those seeking to pursue a career in pediatric medicine.